Tourism in Haryana: Kaithal

+Lord Hanuman temple at the site where Lord Hanuman was born.
+Balu is Indus-Saraswati Civilization site.

+Karnal

+Karnal is city of King Karna were Second Battle of Tarain between Muhammad Ghori & Prithviraj Chauhan and Battle of Karnal between Nader Shah & Mughal Empire were fought.

 Kurukshetra

 Haryana is home to important religious sites dating to Vedic times.
-With a battery of temples and pilgrim centres concentrated in the 48-kosas (92 miles) of land described in the epic Mahabharata, legend and mythology play an important role in the history of Kurukshetra, a place where the celestial song 'Bhagwad Gita' is believed to have been delivered by Krishna to Arjuna.
+With a battery of temples and pilgrim centres concentrated in the 48 kos parikrama (92 miles) of land described in the epic Mahabharata, legend and mythology play an important role in the history of Kurukshetra, a place where the celestial song 'Bhagwad Gita,' is believed to have been delivered by Krishna to Arjuna.
+Jyotisar, Pehowa, Harsh Ka Tila, Karn Ka Tila, Abhimanyu Ka Tila, & Chakravyuha site, and Bhor Saidan Crocodile Breeding Centre are also must-visit sites.

 Kurukshetra is also the location of Sheikh Chilli's Tomb.